 - Turn mixer to the lowest speed and slowly add sifted dry ingredients in two additions.
 Do not overmix.

-- Lastly, add sour cream, milk, and both extracts and mix until just combined.
+- Lastly, add sour cream, milk, and extracts, and mix until just combined.
 Turn off mixer.

 - Pour cake batter into prepared Bundt pan and spread evenly.